bitquery/graphql-docs/docs/Examples/Solana/transfers.md

 ```

-## Transfers of a wallet for a specific timeperiod
+## Transfers of a wallet for a specific time period

-Below API can give you transfers of a wallet for a specific timeperiod.
-Here, we have used the wallet address `7g9JL79igx2rSe8MTMrPDUfEY4FmySqB4gokKpaHQYkD` and timperiod is mentioned in `since` and `till` fields.
-You can change these values according to you and test the API for different wallet address and different timeperiod altogether.
+This query demonstrates how to retrieve transfers for a specific wallet within a defined time range.
+This is essential for time-based analysis, reporting, and compliance requirements.

 Test the API [here](https://ide.bitquery.io/Transfers-of-a-wallet-for-a-specific-timeperiod).

 ```